jtolla/stocks/readme.txt

 This is a stock portfolio application.
-It allows a user to view a list of stocks pulled from the web via the Yahoo Finance API.
+It allows a user to view relevant data via the Yahoo Finance API.
-Stocks can be added or removed from the users personal portfolio.
+Stocks can be added or removed from a user created portfolio.